A Shoelace for the Wedding

 Thankfully, my brother took over the hour-long drive to Gera because I was so exhausted that I needed to nap in the backseat.

-Julia's parents and mine organized the evening's plans.
-In the former barn on my parents' farm, a cowshed had been converted into an event room, perfect for a dozen or so cheerful guests.
+Julia’s parents and mine organized the evening’s plans.
+In the former barn on my parents’ farm, a cowshed had been converted into an event room, perfect for a dozen or so cheerful guests.
 I was familiar with the room, but everything else was meant to be a surprise.
-My one request was: “A barbecue with the family.”
+My core wish was: “A barbecue with the family.”
+Sitting together in a small circle and talking.

 The carriage ride was one of the unexpected surprises.
 Two white horses galloped the seven kilometers between Julia’s parents’ house and my parents’ farm, pulling the carriage behind them.
 Fortunately, it wasn’t just a wedding carriage for the couple – it had extra seats, so Julia’s sister and my brother could spontaneously join us.

-Another surprise was the unexpected visit from old friends.
-I welcomed them with open arms, perplexed, as some of us hadn't seen each other for years.
+Another surprise was the visit from old friends.
+I welcomed them with open arms, perplexed, as some of us hadn’t seen each other for years.
 As nice as the reunions were, I would have preferred a different setting with more space.
-That way, my time budget for catching up and integrating into the group would have been better.
-For example, there was no time to chat with Julia's siblings.
-In retrospect, I wish my dad, who initiated the guest invitations, had been more sensitive to my needs.
-Maybe that's a lesson learned – if you're going to plan a surprise, set some limits or take charge of the planning.
+Because of that, my time budget for catching up with them and bringing them into the group shifted.
+There was no time left to chat with Julia’s parents and siblings – my new family.

 Was this the best day of my life?
 Maybe, but I hope not.
 To do that, I’d need to live three times as long, become a father, and share more special moments with Julia and our families.